NateTheApe/wowaddons/TipTac/readme.txt

 Lacking Features, Ideas & Problems
 ----------------------------------
 - Colorblind mode does not work properly with owned combat pets with a custom name.
-- ItemRefTooltip: Does not support "archaeology". "currency" should be supported now, but need verification.
+- ItemRefTooltip: Does not support "archaeology".
+The "currency" type should be supported now, but need verification.
 - ItemRefTooltip does not position well if scaled below 1.
 - Remove font size delta, add slider for each font size.
 - Add hover tips to "GuildBankMessageFrame".